yiays/ModAssistant-DRMless/README.md

 ModAssistant is a PC mod installer for Beat Saber.
 It uses mods from [BeatMods](https://beatmods.com/).

+Unfortunately, Assistant added some anti-piracy checks to this mod manager and [hasn't justified why](https://github.com/Assistant/ModAssistant/issues/124).
+I beleive that a mod manager shouldn't force people to buy the game its modding.
+So here's a patched version!

 * [Features](#Features)
 * [Usage](#Usage)
 * [Themes](#Themes)